saturn597/mosaigraph/README.md

 **-r: Randomize the order in which pieces are added to the mosaic.**

+By default, mosaics are constructed from the upper left down, and then to the right.
+This option randomizes the order in which pieces are added to the mosaic.
 Most of the time, the order in which pieces are added makes no difference.
 However, when using the "-u" option, the order does matter.
 See the discussion of this issue in the reference for the "-u" option.

 **-s [number]: Adjust the sample size.**

-When deciding which of the candidate images to use, Mosaigraph samples pixels from each section of the base image, and then compares those samples with samples it takes from each candidate image.
-The candidate whose sampled pixels most resemble the sample from a given section of the base image is the one used in the corresponding section of the mosaic.
+When preprocessing and when deciding which of the candidate images to use in a mosaic, Mosaigraph takes random samples of pixels from each candidate image, and from each section of the base image.
+By default, Mosaigraph uses a sample size of 300.

-By default, the sample size used (both for sampling the candidate images and for each section of the base image) is 300.
 Usually this default works well.
 If you want, you can modify the sample size using the -s argument.

+If you are pulling from a preprocessing file, and you are using the "slow" method of mosaic construction, Mosaigraph will disregard this option and switch to the sample size used when creating the preprocessing file (which may just be the default of 300).

 Very low sample sizes will be faster, but will not yield good results.